shipshapecode/website-nuxt/content/blog/posts/2022-02-01-the-benefits-of-using-nextjs.md

 ## How Is Next.js Different From React?

+Next.js builds upon React, but is different in the following ways:

 - React is a JavaScript library, while Next.js is considered a [React framework for production](https://nextjs.org/)
-- React is useful for building out a web application's frontend, while Next.js offers some full stack capabilities
-- React renders UI components on the client side of the application, while Next.js offers server-side rendering capabilities
-- React alone does not offer built-in page routing (although the [React Router package](https://reactrouter.com/) is available as a dependency), while Next.js features built-in file-based routing
 - As a framework, Next.js has a strict organizational structure that developers must follow, while React alone does not
+- With React, page routing requires importing a dependency, like [React Router](https://reactrouter.com/), and defining routes within your codebase, while Next.js features built-in file-based routing
+- React is useful for building out a web application's frontend, while Next.js offers some full stack capabilities, like [authentication](https://nextjs.org/docs/authentication) processes or building [API routes](https://nextjs.org/docs/api-routes/introduction), for example
+- React renders UI components on the client side of the application, while Next.js offers pre-rendering capabilities

 ## How Does Next.js Build Upon React?

-Next.js retains the following features and capabilities offered by React:
+Next.js is similar to React insofar as both promote:

-- Makes building reusable components relatively quick and easy
+- Encapsulated, reusable components that make building UIs relatively quick and easy
-- Only updates elements on the DOM after a relevant piece of state has been manipulated
+- Targeted updates to the DOM that only occur after a relevant piece of state has been manipulated
-- Uses [JSX](https://reactjs.org/docs/introducing-jsx.html), a syntax that blends elements of JavaScript and HTML
+- The use of [JSX](https://reactjs.org/docs/introducing-jsx.html), a syntax that blends elements of JavaScript and HTML

 To build upon React, Next.js also offers additional features that help developers push their React applications into production faster.
 Below is an overview of some of those essential features that set Next.js apart from React.